-Methodology: All vacancies occurring in FY 2018, FY 2019 remained vacant through the close of the analysis period (FY 2021) were identified.
-Savings were calculated conservatively using the step 1 salary associated with each vacancy for FY 2020 and adjusted for an assumed 3.5% wage increase in FY 2021.
-The salaries were then summed to establish a total savings amount in FY 2020 and FY 2021 associated with unfilled vacancies.
-Please note that these estimates do not include vacancies that became vacant in FY 2020 and FY 2021 as the initial SEBAC 2017 savings estimate assumed that positions that became vacant after the first two years of the agreement would be refilled at 100%.
-In fact, the vacancies in FY 2020 and FY 2021 have been left unfilled at a similar rate to those that became vacant in FY 2018 and FY 2019.
-If the savings associated with the unfilled vacancies from FY 2020 and 2021 are added to the savings calculation, savings would increase by \$24.3 in FY 2020 and \$69.9 in FY 2021.
+Methodology: All vacancies occurring in FY 2018, FY 2019 remained vacant through the close of the analysis period (FY 2022) were identified.
+Savings were calculated conservatively using the step 1 salary associated with each vacancy for FY 2020 and adjusted for an assumed 3.5% wage increase in FY 2021 and 2.5% wage increase for FY 2022.
+The salaries were then summed to establish a total savings amount in FY 2022 associated with unfilled vacancies.